mecid/mecid.github.io/_posts/2023-10-03-mastering-observable-framework-in-swift.md

 }
 ```

-You can use the *@Bindanble* property wrapper to create bindings from the properties of any observable type easily.
+You can use the *@Bindable* property wrapper to create bindings from the properties of any observable type easily.
 Sometimes, you may need to inline *@Bindable* inside the view body to create bindings.

 ```swift
 struct InlineAuthView: View {